martinberger-ch/oci-monitoring/README.md

 ### Steampipe Verification - steampipe

-Verify if Steampipe.io is working properly and the connection works as expected.
+Verify if Steampipe.io is working properly and the OCI plugin is is installed as expected.
 Execute as OS user _root_:

 ```bash
 # docker exec -it steampipe steampipe plugin list